 Chester County Adult Education offers the citizens of Chester County Workplace preparation and a second chance to get their high school credential.
 The Adult Education facility is located next to the Chester County Career Center.
-The following programs are offered: HSED preparation for GED or TASC, High School diploma, and WIN Career Readiness Testing.
+The following programs are offered: HSED preparation for GED, High School diploma, and WIN Career Readiness Testing.

 Chester County Adult Education has developed partnerships with local organizations.
 Among these are the following: Chester County Government, Chester Chamber of Commerce, Chester County Detention Center, Chester County Department of Juvenile Justice, Chester County Library, Catawba Regional Council of Governments, South Carolina One-Stop Employment Security Office, Equus Works WIOA, South Carolina DEW, Chester County DSS, and York Technical College, to name a few.

 Morning Classes Monday- Thursday 9 am - 12:00 pm

 Evening Classes Mon - Tues from 5 - 8 pm

 Reading Readiness Tues - Wed from 5 - 8 pm